 - Try using brown butter in your cookie base.
 If using brown butter, simply make brown butter from the 2 oz of unsalted butter called for in the recipe.
 Then add in 2 – 3 teaspoons of sour cream to make up for the water that cooks off as you brown the butter.

-How to serve the pizookie
+How to serve your pizookie

 - Adding a drizzle of dulce de leche or salted caramel over your ice cream.